pythonarcade/arcade/doc/tutorials/compiling_with_nuitka/index.rst

 ..
 Note::

-    If you want to use a custom resource handler and Nuitka's one-file build see: :ref:`resource_handlers_one_file_builds`.
+    If you want to use a custom resource handles and Nuitka's one-file build see: :ref:`resource_handles_one_file_builds`.

 Removing The Console Window
 ---------------------------